RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 #### Section I - What you need
 - A Linux machine
   - If you are using a Chromebook, you do not need to install another Operating System.
 You can enable [Linux in ChromeOS](https://support.google.com/chromebook/answer/9145439?hl=en)
-  - If you have a raspberry Pi, you can use that instead as it most likely has Linux preinstalled.
+  - If you have a Raspberry Pi, you can use that instead as it most likely has Linux preinstalled.
   - Using Windows Subsystem for Linux will not work, due to the inability to access `bluetoothctl`.
   - If you do not have Linux, Ubuntu is the most user-friendly option
     - 32-bit devices will require [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)